What is the problem?

 What is the solution?

 Scientific studies prove: Nutrition labels on the front of the package highlighted in traffic light colours are the most understandable.
 They can help people shop more healthily.
 Doctors' associations, health insurance companies and consumer organisations have for some time already been calling for food traffic lights.
 However, the introduction of an obligatory traffic light system throughout Europe failed in 2010 due to massive resistance from the food industry.
 In 2017, the Nutri-Score was developed in France and has been on the advance in Europe.
-In addition to France, the model is or will be recommended as a voluntary labelling scheme in Belgium, Germany, Spain, the Netherlands and Luxembourg, and other countries are considering following suit.
+In addition to France, the model is or will be recommended as a voluntary labelling scheme in Switzerland, Belgium, Germany, Spain, the Netherlands and Luxembourg, and other countries are considering following suit.

 What is foodwatch doing?